hkoba/sshcomm/README.md

 ## Installation Instructions for sshcomm Library for Tclsh

+sshcomm is only available via git, at least for now.
+(Please let me know if you know a GitHub workflow to build a tcl package.)
 To install the sshcomm library for Tclsh, follow the instructions below.

 ### Prerequisites